Ehyiah/MappingBundle/README.md

 The main service have two methods :

-- mapToEntity.
-This method will map a plain object (as a DTO) to an entity if you configure the target as an entity. you can choose to flush or not when calling this method.

-- mapToDTO
+- mapToTarget : This method will map the mapped Aware object to a target object.
+The target object can be another simple object or an entity. e.g : You have a form with a data_class that is an object that will represent some properties of an entity, for a User for example.

-this method will map an object (as a DTO or an entity) to object that holds the MappingAware Attribute.
+- mapFromTarget : this method will do the opposite.
+It will take an object (or an entity that is tagged as the target) and map properties into the mapped Aware object.

 Installation
 ============